 - 21. A P3 arrangement or transaction may incorporate a lease as defined by SFFAS 54.
 For example, a P3 arrangement or transaction may incorporate a lease between the reporting entity and a P3 partner.
 As a result, this TR proposes disclosure guidance for such P3 arrangements/transactions. - 22.
-If a P3 arrangement or transaction includesAre SFFAS 49 disclosures required if a lease or lease component, do both -meets the SFFAS 49 and SFFAS 54 disclosure requirements apply? - 23.
+If a P3 arrangement or transaction includes a lease or lease component, do both the SFFAS 49 and SFFAS 54 disclosure requirements apply? - 23.
 Yes.
-Professional judgment is required to determine how to coordinate SFFAS 54-49 and SFFAS 49-54 disclosures.
-For P3s including lease arrangements or transactions meeting P3 disclosure requirements, the lease should be disclosed under SFFAS 49 regardless of whether it is specifically disclosed under SFFAS 54.
-Consistent with paragraph 23 of SFFAS 49, if a P3 includes a lease or lease componentarrangements or transactions meet both the SFFAS 54 and SFFAS 49 reporting requirements, then the resultant disclosures under SFFAS 49 and SFFAS 54 reporting requirements should be integrated so that concise, meaningful, and transparent information is provided and information is not repetitive.
+Professional judgment is required to determine how to coordinate SFFAS 49 and SFFAS 54 disclosures.
+For P3s including lease arrangements or transactions, the lease should be disclosed under SFFAS 49 regardless of whether it is specifically disclosed under SFFAS 54.
+Consistent with paragraph 23 of SFFAS 49, if a P3 includes a lease or lease component, then the resultant disclosures under SFFAS 49 and SFFAS 54 reporting requirements should be integrated so that concise, meaningful, and transparent information is provided and information is not repetitive.